pavelkushtia/LangGraph/setup_guides/00_complete_deployment_guide.md

 # Service is already running via built-in ollama.service
 # Check that it's working on the right port
-curl -X POST http://localhost:11435/api/tags || echo "⚠️ Service not ready yet, wait a moment"
+curl http://localhost:11435/api/tags || echo "⚠️ Service not ready yet, wait a moment"

 # Test remote access from jetson
 echo "✅ Test from jetson-node:"